makerdao/community/governance/polls/Rates Proposal - March 8, 2021.md

 - Decrease the MANA-A Stability Fee from 5% to 4%.
 - Decrease the UNIV2WBTCDAI-AA Stability Fee from 3% to 2%.
-- Increase the RENBTC-A Stability Fee from 6% to 5%.
+- Decrease the RENBTC-A Stability Fee from 6% to 5%.

 Please review the proposal [thread](https://forum.makerdao.com/t/rates-changes-proposal-2-mar-2021/6812) to help inform your position before voting.